llwyd/llwyd.github.io/_posts/2023-03-25-alsa-playback-1.markdown

 {% endhighlight %}

 ## Results
 I connected a scope up to the audio output on my computer so that I could see the results.
-Upon compiling and running the program, you should get two sinewaves like on the screenshot below.
+Upon compiling and running the program, you should get two sine waves like on the screenshot below.

 ## Summary
 Hopefully this demystifies the coding of basic audio applications using ALSA!
 I've got some other audio projects in the works that use this as a base so figured I'd write an initial post outlining how to write a basic audio application in C using ALSA.